gurgeh/gurgeh.github.com/source/_posts/2013-01-24-pre-programming-mental-silence-meditation-with-entrainment.markdown

 Before settling down to meditate, decide on what you want to work on next.
 If there is some creativity or problem-solving involved, start by very quickly going through the problem in your mind, just long enough so that you have put what needs to be done within what constraints into words.

 Now here's the trick - don't solve or design anything yet.
 Fight that urge.
 Let those thoughts vanish for now.
-It is especially important that you don't think about the task during the actualy meditation.
+It is especially important that you don't think about the task during the actual meditation.
 Your subconscious will take care of that.

 Afterwards you will be in a mentally refreshed state, ready to jump in and create.
 It feels different.